MEHANISTA: 8 Portraits of Cyborgs

 Digital painting, installation, video 9 min

 ‘MEHANISTA: 8 Portraits of Cyborgs’ is an installation that consists of eight monumental digital paintings and video.
-It is a cyberfeminist manifesto presenting the idea of Self, along with all its identity characteristics such as gender, race, species, ethnicity, nationality, and class background, as a hybrid and fluid concept determined by our ever-changing relationship with the environment, the animals, and the machines.
+It is a cybermanifesto presenting the idea of Self as a hybrid and fluid concept determined by our ever-changing relationship with the environment, the animals, and the machines.
 We are not isolated, singular selves, but complex, syncretic beings.
 At the heart of the concept lies the viewpoint that technology is a tool of liberation, not of war.
 The paintings present eight portraits of cyborgs, inspired by historical and contemporary semi-documentary and semi-fictional images, accompanied by textual manifestos from antiquity to the present day.
-These images clearly show that ideas of the hybrids between people and technology are not new, even though the active discussion about them in their contemporary form dates back only a century.
-The feminist perspective on this relationship requests technology to be a mean of liberation while critiquing its use to feed the primal human desire to dominate, rule, and destroy itself along with everything else.
+These images show that ideas of the hybrids between people and technology are not new, even though the active discussion about them in their contemporary form dates back only a century.
+My perspective on this relationship requests technology to be a mean of liberation while critiquing its use to feed the primal human desire to dominate, rule, and destroy itself along with everything else.

 The installation is situated in hall #19 of the National Gallery Kvadrat 500, and co-exists with ancient archeological remains of a Roman chamber tomb emphasizing the relationship between past and present, technology and death.